-Polly was drawn to injury prevention and rehabilitation after suffering a serious trampolining injury when she was young.
+Polly (she/her) was drawn to injury prevention and rehabilitation after suffering a serious trampolining injury when she was young.
 With an understanding of the life of elite athletes she has had the privilege of working with Cirque du Soleil, Circus OZ, Gymnastics Australia, Scottish Gymnastics, British Gymnastics, Melbourne Victory W-league, Matildas and has worked at the 2012 London Olympics, 2014 Glasgow & 2018 Gold Coast Commonwealth Games.

 Qualifying in the UK from King’s College London in 2002, Polly completed her rotation in London where she specialised in neurological rehabilitation.
 Initially working in Nepal, Polly moved to Scotland where she adapted her neurological rehabilitation experience to work in elite sport rehabilitation.
 This led her to work with both Olympic and Commonwealth athletes at the Sports Scotland- Institute of Sport.
 Whilst in Scotland Polly worked at the Scottish Institute of Sport, and Scottish Football Association.
 This gave her the opportunity to be involved in developing and monitoring injury prevention screenings in gymnastics, curling and football.
 Traveling extensively with both the Great Britain and Scottish teams for European and World Championships.

 Since moving to Melbourne in 2011, Polly has worked for Australian Triathlon and Football Federation Australia.
 Here she has developed a specific injury prevention screening and individualised programs for triathlon and women’s football.
 She has also developed a pre activation program and daily monitoring for the Melbourne Victory W-League team.